jantman/awslimitchecker/docs/source/cli_usage.rst

                            for use with STS, the name of the IAM role to assume -E EXTERNAL_ID, --external-id EXTERNAL_ID
+                           External ID to use when assuming a role via STS -M MFA_SERIAL_NUMBER, --mfa-serial-number MFA_SERIAL_NUMBER
+                           MFA Serial Number to use when assuming a role via STS -T MFA_TOKEN, --mfa-token MFA_TOKEN
-                           External ID to use when assuming a role via STS -r REGION, --region REGION
+                           MFA Token to use when assuming a role via STS -r REGION, --region REGION
                            AWS region name to connect to; required for STS --skip-ta             do not attempt to pull *any* information on limits